stared/ggplot2-webr-minimal/README.md

 This is a simple demonstration of using [WebR](https://docs.r-wasm.org/webr/latest/) with dplyr and ggplot2 to create data visualizations directly in the browser without requiring an R server.

+Generate by Claude 3.7 Sonnet in [Cursor IDE](https://www.cursor.com/) - took a few iterations.

 ## About WebR

 WebR is a version of R compiled to WebAssembly, which allows R code to be executed directly in the browser.
 This makes it possible to run R code without needing a server-side R installation.